ubc-library-rc/nvivo1/index.md

 ## Description

-The online workshops cover both Mac and PC versions of NVivo 12.
+The online workshops cover both Mac and PC versions of NVivo.

 Part 1:
 NVivo is a computer-assisted qualitative data analysis software.